Allergies and the Immune System

 dust, mold, or pollen is encountered by a person who is allergic to that substance,

-the immune system may over react by producing antibodies that "attack" the allergen.
+the immune system may overreact.
+It may produce antibodies that attack the allergen.

 What is the immune system?